North Carolina Contractor License Courses, Classes & Exam Prep

 How to get a contractor’s license in North Carolina

-For most of the work that you end up conducting in the state, you will find having a contractor’s license extremely helpful.
+For most of the work that you end up conducting in the state, you will find having a contractor’s license extremely helpful and required if the project is valued over $40,000.
 This goes for anything from commercial construction to smaller residential projects.
-Legal documentation can help you avoid unnecessary legal problems.
+Getting licensed can help you avoid unnecessary legal problems.

 Meet the initial requirements